kvassAI/slate/source/includes/_users.md

 ]
 ```

-Retrieves a list of users whose first or last name matches a given query.

 Argument | Type | Description
 -------- | ---- | -----
 query | `string` | What you want to search, e.g., **first name**, **last name** or **id**